subreption-research/gr-lora_sdr/apps/README.txt

 If you get the warning: USRP Source Block caught rx error code: 2 when not sharing the local oscillator, just switch the clock source and time source to 'mimo' run one time and switch back to 'internal' and 'none'.

-setpaths.sh: script that add the library and python paths for the current shell process.
-It might have to be changed accordingly to your installation locations.